-The legal position is that a mobile telephone is deemed to be hand held if it is actually held at some point during the course of making or receiving a call.
+The legal position is that a mobile telephone is deemed to be hand held if it is actually held at some point whilst using the device.

 Penalty for using a phone while driving

+Using a mobile telephone whilst driving carries 6 penalty points and a fine.
 You should therefore ask yourself, ‘what do I have to lose by challenging the evidence?’.
-If you plead guilty and accept the fixed penalty you will receive 3 points on your licence (and a likely increase in insurance premiums).
-If you plead guilty after seeing all the evidence against you (this may take several weeks or months to obtain), you will still only receive 3 points.
-Even if convicted after a trial you still only receive 3 points.
+If you plead guilty and accept the fixed penalty you will receive 6 points on your licence (and a likely increase in insurance premiums).
+If you plead guilty after seeing all the evidence against you (this may take several weeks or months to obtain), you will still only receive 6 points.
+Even if convicted after a trial you still only receive 6 points.